Real Estate Agent

 Real estate agents need to be:

-- positive and persistent
+- self-motivated and hardworking

-- skilled at selling and negotiating
+- skilled communicators and negotiators

-- motivated and self-disciplined
+- honest and trustworthy.

 Useful experience for real estate agents includes: